LemmyNet/lemmyBB/README.md

 nginx -s reload
 ```

 Now visit your domain in a browser.
 If everything went well, you will see a form for creating the initial admin account, and setting the site name.
+With this setup, both lemmyBB and lemmy-ui use the same backend, and display the same information (in a different format).
+Accounts created via lemmyBB will work via lemmy-ui and vice versa.

 You should also add the following lines to your cron (using `crontab -e`), to automatically refresh the TLS certificates before they expire.